SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-firmware.md

 For example, by using the standard Linux `screen` utility, you can access the serial console as follows: <br>
 `sudo screen /dev/ttyACMX 115200` <br>
 You can determine which serial port to use by running `sudo dmesg` after connecting your nRF device. <br>
-For Windows, there are similar tools available, such as <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html" target="_blank">PuTTY</a> that you can use to <a href="https://documentation.help/PuTTY/using-serial.html" target="_blank">access a serial console</a>.
+For Windows, there are similar tools available, such as <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">PuTTY</a> that you can use to <a href="https://documentation.help/PuTTY/using-serial.html">access a serial console</a>.

 #### Pairing Mode